PaddlePaddle/PaddleSpeech/demos/speech_server/README.md

 ### 4. ASR Client Usage
 **Note:** The response time will be slightly longer when using the client for the first time
 - Command Line (Recommended)

+   If `127.0.0.1` is not accessible, you need to use the actual service IP address.

    ```
    paddlespeech_client asr --server_ip 127.0.0.1 --port 8090 --input ./zh.wav
    ```